zebra-spots/Write-ups/README.md

 # Write-ups

-Write ups for THM, HTB, LetsDefend and Immersive labs.
+Write ups of labs and learning exercises.

-Intend to also write about useful tools I use in labs.
+Intend to also write about useful tools or commands I use.